Did you know your gut is connected to your brain?

 - Getting an adequate amount of physical activity

 - Exercising your vagus nerve to help rebuild the brain-gut axis

 Good mental health starts with a good gut.
 If your gut is on fire, your brain will also be on fire!
-Reducing inflammation in the gut should help with depression, anxiety and mood swings.
+Reducing inflammation in the gut should help with depression, anxiety, and mood swings.

 About the author:

-Amy Hollenkamp is dietetics student by day and a blogger by night.
+Amy Hollenkamp is a dietetics student by day and a blogger by night.
 She created her blog, the SIBO Diaries, to share her experiences with SIBO and to lead a research-based discussion about various treatment options.

 At the start of her SIBO journey, Amy worked as a sales analyst digging to the root of complex problems in her company’s sales pipeline.

 As a professional dot connector, she quickly grew frustrated with her doctors who were just focused on treating symptoms rather than analyzing and digging to the root of her problem.
 She also grew sick and tired of hearing hundreds of stories in online forums of other IBS sufferers being let down by conventional medical treatments.

 Armed with her analytical talents, Amy realized that investigating the root causes of SIBO and helping others find their diet and lifestyle solutions to overcome chronic digestive issues was a better path.
 So she quit her job two years ago to pursue this dream.
 And she hasn’t looked back since.